 The Goethe Institut

 In Schwabisch Hall, Germany, students live in double rooms within Goethe Institut residence halls.
-Two meals a day are included in the program fee.
+Two mealsduring the weekday are included in the program fee (Monday - Friday at onsite cafeteria).
 Students enjoy cultural activities and excursions organized by both Central College and the Goethe Institut.
 Approximately 160 students from some 30 countries are enrolled at the Institut.

 The Central College Abroad Center